MattNikonorov/Typing-Animation-in-CSS/README.md

 ## Conclusion
 That's it for this tutorial!
-I hope that at this point you know how to make, style, and implement the typing effect.
+I hope that at this point you know how to make, style, and implement the typing effect to make your webpage more engaging to visitors, as well as to show of your web design skills ;)